The Middle Way

-World class runners, to some of whom I’ve spoken, describe taking the engine and spirit beyond the red line on the tachometer, knowing that they will continue fearlessly toward the finish line to discover what resources they have left for the final one hundred meters.
+World class runners describe taking their engine and spirit beyond the red line on the tachometer, knowing that they will continue fearlessly toward the finish line, discovering what resources they have left for the final one hundred meters.
 At that point, they will explode — or not.

 Some describe hearing white noise while doing the calculus of navigation and competition, fading in as necessary, otherwise tending the pistons and human juices that could become shrapnel.
 A yin and yang of violence and peace.

-Noah's and Hicham's spirits traveled together, though.
+Noah's and Hicham's spirits traveled together.
 Close enough, too, that they were of one mind, and two minds, at the same time, crossing together over a threshold impossible for billions.

 The teacher is often forgotten, except by the student.

 I’ve written often of the idea of the collective mind coexisting with the individual mind.
-My belief that we are all one but still alone — all sentient beings, as one sentient being — is contrasted by the ability of one person, in the entirety of human history, to perform an act of the self never performed before, is a paradox with which I am completely comfortable.
+My belief that we are all one, but still alone, is contrasted by the ability of one person to perform an individual act of singular brilliance.

 That complete focus

-A sustained effort, and a particular kind of concentration, where the mind is focused on only the moment occupied, is a notable gift.
+A sustained effort, defined by a particular kind of concentration, where the mind is focused on only the moment occupied, is a notable gift.
 To extend the gift over four minutes, then slowly reduce the time, while simultaneously going deeper within, and without, is a sight to behold.